-LED COLOR STATUS DESCRIPTION ETHERNET Green On The Gigabit Ethernet connection is working.
-WAN Blinking The Device is sending or receiving data to/from the Gigabit Ethernet link.
+LED COLOR STATUS DESCRIPTION ETHERNET WAN Green On The Gigabit Ethernet connection is working.
+Blinking The Device is sending or receiving data to/from the Gigabit Ethernet link.
 Off There is no Gigabit Ethernet link.
 DSL1,2 Green On The ADSL line is up.
 Blinking The Device is initializing the ADSL line.
 Off The ADSL line is down.
 Orange On The VDSL line is up.
 Blinking The Device is initializing the VDSL line.
 Off The VDSL line is down.
 INTERNET Green On The Device has an IP connection but no traffic.
 Your device has a WAN IP address (either static or assigned by a DHCP server), PPP negotiation was successfully completed (if used) and the DSL connection is up.
 Blinking The Device is sending or receiving IP traffic.
 Off There is no Internet connection or the gateway is in bridged mode.
 USB Green On The Device recognizes a USB connection.
 Blinking The Device is sending/receiving data to /from the USB device connected to it.
 Off The Device does not detect a USB connection.
-HPNA Green On The Device is connected to an HPNA-equipped device through the coaxial cable.
-A Blinking Data is transmitting over the HPNA cable.
+MoCA Green On The Device has proper MoCA network link.
+Blinking The Device has LAN activity.
+Off The device does not have MoCA network.
+HPNA Green On The Device is connected to an HPNA-equipped device through the coaxial cable. ^A Blinking Data is transmitting over the HPNA cable.
 Off No HPNA device is connected.
 WLAN/WPS Green On The wireless network is activated.
 Blinking The Device is communicating with other wireless clients.
 Green and Orange Blinking The Device is setting up a WPS connection.
 Off The wireless network is not activated.